Sago: Cycad sago

 The sago cycad, Cycas revoluta, is a slow-growing wild or ornamental plant.
 Its common names "sago palm" and "king sago palm" are misnomers as cycads are not palms.
 Processed starch known as sago is made from this and other cycads.
 It is a less-common food source for some peoples of the Pacific and Indian Oceans.
-Unlike metroxylon palms (discussed above), cycads are highly poisonous: most parts of the plant contain the neurotoxins cycasin and BMAA.
+Unlike palms, cycads are highly poisonous: most parts of the plant contain the neurotoxins cycasin and BMAA.
 Consumption of cycad seeds has been implicated in the outbreak of Parkinson's disease-like neurological disorder in Guam and other locations in the Pacific.
 Thus, before any part of the plant may safely be eaten the toxins must be removed through extended processing.

 Sago is extracted from the sago cycad by cutting the pith from the stem, root and seeds of the cycads, grinding the pith to a coarse flour, before being dried, pounded, and soaked.
 The starch is then washed carefully and repeatedly to leach out the natural toxins.
 The starchy residue is then dried and cooked, producing a starch similar to palm sago/sabudana.

-The cycad seed should not be eaten as it remains highly toxic after washing.